 Enhanced LRAP Fellowships are awarded to graduating students and qualifying clerks who have demonstrated dedication to and exceptional promise for careers in public interest law.
 These fellowships cover all loans up to the cost of law school tuition for fellows whose annual income does not exceed $100,000.
 The schedule of forgiveness is accelerated beyond that of the typical LRAP arrangement.

-In 2020, Columbia Law School will offer the Berger Fellowship and the Lowenstein Fellowship.
-Applications will be due in late spring 2020; the exact date will be posted in 2020.
-Download the 2018–2019 notice and application.
+In 2020, Columbia Law School is offering the Berger Fellowship and the Lowenstein Fellowship.
+Applications are due on June 23.

 Columbia Law School J.D. graduates can receive assistance with the financial costs of state bar registration, bar preparation courses, and living expenses through the Public Service Bridge Loan, which provides an LRAP-eligible loan of up to $10,000.